Meredith & Harold

 by Harold & Meredith Sears

-Now, we are not doing a performance, and we are not going to work on one dance for months, but isn't this how we'd like our dancing to feel?
+Now, we are not doing a performance, and we are not going to work on a dance for months, but isn't this how we'd like our dancing to feel?
+As we hear again and again, this is our recreation.
 We don't want a rough struggle.
-We want easy sailing.
+We want a smooth cruise.
 And the secret is in the details.
 For each figure, there is a comfortable way to do it and probably dozens of uncomfortable ways to get through it.
-If we only think of the figure in a general way and sort of blast through it, we'll probably happen on one of those uncomfortable ways.
-But if we can devote a little effort — not months, but a little — to the component steps and movements, then we can find that comfortable way to dance it.
+If you only think of the figure in a general way and sort of blast through it, you'll probably happen on one of those uncomfortable ways.
+But if you can devote a little effort — not months, but a little — to the component steps and movements, then you can find that comfortable way to dance it.

-So, our tip is to pay attention to how your teachers present a figure and to how they dance it — not just to the the big picture but to the details, too.
+So, this dance tip is to pay attention to how your teachers present a figure and to how they dance it — not just to the the big picture but to the details, too.
 And experiment with your partner.
 Reach a little farther.
 Try some shoulder lead or sway.
-Trial and error is an unsophisticated form of learning, but it often does the job.
+Trial and error is an unsophisticated form of learning, but it can noticeably polish your effort.

 One example — let's think about the Reverse Turn in foxtrot.
-We just turn left in three steps and then again in three more, right?
-But look a little closer.
+We just turn left in three steps, right?
+But look more closely.
 Does your lady get to do a comfortable heel turn, or does she have to force it to happen?
 At the end of the first measure, are you in closed position and connected, or have you separated to a tugging kind of banjo?
 The difference between a smooth Reverse Turn and one that feels like work is in just a few details.

-In closed position, facing line and center, the man steps forward left straight down that diagonal, and the lady steps back right.
-The first step is not a turning step, but we do need to use upper-body rotation or right-shoulder lead.
+We might be in closed position, facing line and center.
+The man steps forward left straight down that diagonal, and the woman steps back right.
+The first step is not a turning step, but we do need to use upper-body rotation or right-shoulder lead (however you like to think of it).
 The man's feet are pointing line and center, but his upper body is facing center or even a little to reverse.
 This is the first detail that will keep you in closed position and help her to do an easy heel turn.

-A version of this article was published in the Washington Area Square Dancers Cooperative Association (WASCA) Calls 'n' Cues, October, 2011.
+A shorter version of this article was published in the Washington Area Square Dancers Cooperative Association (WASCA) Calls 'n' Cues, October 2011; and a longer version in the DRDC Newsletter, October 2012; excerpted in Footnotes In the Round, LRDA, March/April 2015.

 dingbat